Tour de France 2021

 Your week in numbers

-- 6 total days of epic, supported Alpine cycling
+- 6 days in total of epic, supported Alpine cycling

 - 3 days of vehicle assisted rides, taking in stages 8, 9 and 10 to the Tour de France!
 (2 mountain passes and 1 stage depart!)